justinhrobbins/FlashCards_App/README.md

 * [JSON request/responses payloads](http://blog.apigee.com/detail/why_you_should_build_your_next_api_using_json/)

 ### Service
-* Spring
+* Spring Services and DI
-    - [Spring Data - JPA](http://www.springsource.org/spring-data/jpa) If you are not familiear with Spring Data, you might like to take a look at the [Spring Data Example Showcase](https://github.com/SpringSource/spring-data-jpa-examples/tree/master/spring-data-jpa-showcase) on Github.
+* [Spring Data - JPA](http://www.springsource.org/spring-data/jpa) repositories.
+If you are not familiear with Spring Data, you might like to take a look at the [Spring Data Example Showcase](https://github.com/SpringSource/spring-data-jpa-examples/tree/master/spring-data-jpa-showcase) on Github.
 The project compares a a typical data access implementation with JPA 2 with a less boilerplate Spring Data version.
 Spring Data evolved out of the [Hades](https://github.com/synyx/hades) open source project.
-    - Transactions
+* Transactions management
 * Hibernate implementation of JPA

 ### Domain